Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/auth/pinniped.md

   clientSecret: "$OKTA_APP_CLIENT_SECRET"
 EOF
 ```
+This resource defines how Pinniped should interact with your OIDC identity provider.
+It maps token claims to Kubernetes identities and securely references client credentials stored in a secret.

-## Step 16.
-Validate the OIDCIdentityProvider status
+## Step 12.
+Validate the OIDCIdentityProvider Status

+Ensure that the identity provider configuration is active and error-free:

 ```bash
 kubectl describe OIDCIdentityProvider -n pinniped-supervisor okta
 ```

+Reviewing the resource status confirms that Pinniped has successfully registered your OIDC identity provider.

-## Step 17.
-Create and configure a FederationDomain in the `Pinniped` Supervisor namespace
+## Step 13.
+Create and Configure a FederationDomain

+The `FederationDomain` resource ties together the TLS configuration and identity providers to expose a unified issuer endpoint.

 ```bash
 cat <<EOF | kubectl create -f -